Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis

 \subsection{The delegation property}

 This section presents the formalization and proof of the delegation property (P2), which establishes the legitimacy of delegation.
-Specifically, the property posits that if agent $i$ delegates her voting weight to agent $j$, who subsequently delegates all of her voting weight to other agents, the resulting weight distribution would be equivalent to that obtained if agent $i$ had utilized delegation profile $x_j$ instead of $x_i$.
-Furthermore, when agent $i$ assigns $\frac{1}{4}$ and $\frac{3}{4}$ of her voting weight to agents $j$ and $k$, respectively, and these proxies also delegate all their voting weight, the corresponding voting weight distribution would match that produced by the delegation profile $\frac{1}{4}x_j + \frac{3}{4}x_k$ instead of $x_i$.
+Specifically, the property posits that if agent $i$ delegates her voting weight to agent $j$, who subsequently delegates all of her voting weight to other agents, the resulting weight distribution would be equivalent to that obtained if agent $i$ had utilized delegation weighting $x_j$ instead of $x_i$.
+Furthermore, when agent $i$ assigns, let say, $\frac{1}{4}$ and $\frac{3}{4}$ of her voting weight to agents $j$ and $k$, respectively, and these proxies also delegate all their voting weight, the corresponding voting weight distribution would match that produced by the delegation weighting $\frac{1}{4}x_j + \frac{3}{4}x_k$ instead of $x_i$.
 Our examples assume that agents $j$ and $k$ do not delegate a portion of their voting weight back to agent $i$.
 However, in such cases, the fraction of the voting weight is distributed proportionally among the proxies.
-We formally state this observation in the following result:
+We formally state (P2) in the following definition: